TheGroobi/ts-discord-bot/README.md

 This is a simple Discord bot written in TypeScript that provides basic music playback functionality using `yt-dlp` wrapper written in ts.
 The bot allows users to play, pause, and stop music in a voice channel.

+## Commands

+`/ping`

+Replies with "Pong!" to check if the bot is working.

+`/play <YouTube-Link>`

+Downloads and converts the song to Opus, then plays it in the voice channel.

+-   If no song is currently playing, it starts immediately.
+-   If a song is playing, it adds the new song to the queue.
+-   If you are not connected to a voice channel the song will not play

+`/pause`

+Pauses the current playing song.
+If paused before, resumed the paused song.

+`/quit`

+Disconnects the bot from the voice channel and clears the queue.

 ## Installation & Setup

 ### Prerequisites